naninovel/docs/docs/en/guide/characters.md

 In case extra layers are required for rendering the actor (for example, a layer dedicated for Unity's Lights 2D), add them via `Camera Mask` property found on the layered behaviour component.
 Naninovel will preserve specified layers in the camera culling mask when rendering the actor.

 ::: tip EXAMPLE
-Find example on setting up layered actors in the [layered actor sample](/guide/samples#layered-actor).
+Find an example of setting up layered actors in the [layered actor sample](/guide/samples#layered-actor).
 :::

 ## Generic Characters